tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

   timeout: 90
 ```

-### Workflow
+### Creating the Template

-Our workflow will make use of the actions from the artifact hubm and our custom actions:
+The template uses actions from the [artifact.io](https://artifact.io) hub.

 - [rootio](https://artifacthub.io/packages/tbaction/tinkerbell-community/rootio) - to partition our disk and make filesystems
-- Our custom action that will invoke the Bootstrap program
+- Our custom action that will invoke the Bootstrap program.
-- [kexec](https://artifacthub.io/packages/tbaction/tinkerbell-community/kexec) - to `kexec` into our newly provisioned Operating System
+- [kexec](https://artifacthub.io/packages/tbaction/tinkerbell-community/kexec) - to `kexec` into our newly provisioned operating system.

+As well as the `debian:bootstratp` action from the local registry.

 ```
 version: "0.1"